Serruhb/InvoicingProcessImprovementWithAirtable/README.md

     * Airtable able to perform basic CRUD operations on 3 contract types.
     * Airtable allows consistent invoicing process
     * Airtable saves formulas to perform CRUD operations without having to be updated for individual uses.
-    * Airtable's views allowed for different template types to be created without having to update formulas or scripts.
+    * Airtable's views allows for different template types to be created without having to update formulas or scripts.
 	* excel would error out before running where as airtable errors before uploaded template creation (script errors during)
 	* No code needed for contracts fed into Airtable **Issues**